emcf/thepipe/README.md

 - `--mathpix` (optional): Extract images, tables, and math from PDFs using [Mathpix](https://docs.mathpix.com/#process-a-pdf).
 - `--text` (optional): Output text scraped from images instead of [base64](https://en.wikipedia.org/wiki/Base64) encoded images.

-To use The Pipe from Python:
+Alternatively, to use the pipe from Python:

 ```python
 import openai